cryptoGlance/cryptoGlance-web-app/README.md

 ...and you should be good to go.

-Hope you enjoy what we're trying to do here, and thanks to all of the other similar OSS projects like this for help and inspiration.

-Our own measly rigs would appreciate any catalyst donations to **[TODO] WALLET ADDRESS [/TODO] - Thanks in advance!**
+<a name="faq"></a>FAQ:
+--
+Q. I am careful with my crypto-currency.
+Can I trust RigWatch?

+A. Most definitely!
+The code is completely open source, and you run RigWatch on your own web server.

 We owe thanks to the following projects:
 --
 - [Messenger jQuery plugin](http://github.hubspot.com/messenger/docs/welcome/)

+Hope you enjoy what we're trying to do here, and thanks to all of the other similar OSS projects like this for help and inspiration.

+Our own measly rigs would appreciate any catalyst donations to **[TODO] WALLET ADDRESS [/TODO] - Thanks in advance!**